-It is training your body to get up and sleep at the same time every day.
-This makes the body’s internal clock alert during the day and sleepy at night.
-Make it a habit to sleep 7 to 8 hours every day.
+It is training for the body to get up and sleep at the same time every day.
+This makes the body's internal clock alert during the day and sleepy at night.
+Make it a habit to sleep for seven to eight hours every day.

 Studies show that people who perform yoga, meditation, and breathing exercises are better sleepers than people who do not.
-Yoga and meditation help you relax and calm your nerves.
+Yoga and meditation help a person relax and calm their nerves.
 Meditation also increases levels of melatonin, which is a hormone that regulates the sleep-wake cycle.

 It is commonly seen that people who suffer from insomnia tend to sleep during the day as they feel tired and sleepy.
-The longer naps you take during the day, the harder you will find to fall asleep during the night.
+The longer naps they take during the day, the harder they will find it to fall asleep during the night.
 So fight the urge to take a nap during the day.

-Avoid drinking coffee and all other beverages that contain caffeine for at least 6 hours before you go to bed.
-Instead, try drinking herbal tea like chamomile and hibiscus, which help you relax and promote sleep.
+Avoid drinking coffee and all other beverages that contain caffeine for at least six hours before you go to bed.
+Instead, try drinking herbal tea like chamomile and hibiscus, which help to relax and promote sleep.

-If you keep getting up in the middle of your sleep or you are not able to sleep at all, avoid looking at the watch.
+If a person keeps getting up in the middle of their sleep or is not able to sleep at all, avoid looking at the watch.
 Patients suffering from insomnia are known to get anxious and more stressed when they look at the clock and realize how late it is, which makes things worse.

 Consuming high-carbohydrate and low-fat for dinner might affect the quality of sleep.
-It has been seen that consuming a high-carbohydrate meal results in a disturbed sleep.
-While it has been noticed that consuming a high-fat meal promotes deep and restful sleep.
+It has been seen that consuming a high-carbohydrate meal results in disturbed sleep.
+At the same time, it has been noticed that consuming a high-fat meal promotes deep and restful sleep.

 People who exercise daily are known to sleep better.
 But low-intensity workout in the morning is more effective than high-intensity workouts in the evenings.
 Exercise reduces the levels of cortisol (stress hormone) and increases the levels of serotonin, which is necessary for good psychological health.

-The quality and depth of sleep are remarkably improved if you use a comfortable mattress and bedding.
-Get orthopedic pillows that perfectly fit the curve of your neck and use a medium-firm mattress.
+The quality and depth of sleep are remarkably improved if a person uses a comfortable mattress and bedding.
+Get orthopedic pillows that perfectly fit the curve of the neck, and use a medium-firm mattress.

 Aromatherapy is the use of essential oils to relax the body.
 Many studies have shown aromatherapy to improve the quality of sleep.
 Lavender and damask rose are commonly used to promote sleep.

-If you find that your brain is hyperactive, then try to visualize about things and places that calm you down.
-You can think about waterfalls, greenery, mountains, etc., to relax.
+If a person may find that their brain is hyperactive, then try to visualize things and places that calm them down.
+To relax, they can think about waterfalls, greenery, mountains, etc.